zarf-dev/proposals/0023-zarf-named-configs/README.md

 ### Non-Goals

-- Provide configuration outside of the deployment of the package
+- Provide configuration outside of the deployment of the package (i.e. geared towards the Ashton persona)
 - Include security relevant deployment configuration in the registry (i.e. package signing keys)

 ## Proposal